Q – Is it usual for new writers to work to treatment initially? You hear so much about speculative scripts but less about speculative treatments.

 Q – Is there an average draft number at which you should start sending your script out?

-DR – I can’t really answer that.
+JYS – There’s no real answer to that one, I’m afraid.
 Most soap scripts are drafted around five or six times, but it all depends on how good you are.
 There’s one writer on Coronation Street who submits draft one.
 He gets away with it because he’s been doing it for years, and is very good.
 He’s lucky and scarily good.

 Q – How does the relationship between scriptwriter and editor work?

-DR – I’d advise being polite and being nice to your script editor, as well as being a good writer.
+JYS – Always be polite and nice to your script editor – it’s as important as being a good writer.
 You can avoid the first two if you’re brilliant at writing, but the first bad script you deliver will be used as an excuse to fire you.
-I’ve seen it happen time and time again.
+We’ve seen it happen time and time again.
 Less polite writers deliver brilliant script after brilliant script and no one dares challenge them, but the moment they fail to deliver good work people can’t wait to let them go.
-My advice is to be brilliant and nice.
+Our advice is to be brilliant and nice.
 Also, don’t forget the script readers of today are the executive producers of tomorrow.

 Q – I have been developing an idea for about a year, on and off.
 It is a pretty specific idea for a thriller.
 I have just become aware of a show that has a hugely similar premise.
 Should I ignore this show and charge on, or watch it?

-DR – This happens all the time, and it’s tough.
+JYS – This happens all the time, and it’s tough.
 I’d hate to tell you abandon an idea, but you’ll find it much more difficult to sell to anybody if it is similar to the existing show.
-When I was at the BBC, we’d get similar stuff through all the time, and only one version can ever get made – unless you flog it to a rival as soon as possible!
+At the BBC, similar stuff would come through all the time, and only one version can ever get made – unless you flog it to a rival as soon as possible!

 However, don’t chuck out your idea until you see how close it is to the other show.
-I wouldn’t worry too much about the similarity, unless it’s identical.
+Don’t worry too much about the similarity, unless it’s identical.
 And if it’s for a film rather than TV, remember that films take so long to get made.
-I’m currently doing notes on a script that I started writing eight years ago, but apparently the average is five for films.
+The average time it takes to develop an idea is five years for films.
 Also, every writer’s DNA is different.
 You have a unique voice – no two writers are the same.